nlmaca/Enecsys_Dashboard/README.md

 	fixed some errors in the installer

 update from 2.0 to 2.3?
+- download the installer through ssh(putty or other ssh client) in your /home/pi directory and run the script with sudo)
+- no changes are made in the database
+- new install with existing database? you wont loose anything.
 - Make sure to check which version you run:
 ```
 sudo /cat/etc-os-release